luckydonald/memes.pony.style/README.md

-# MyLittleFaceWhen
+# memes.pony.style
-MyLittleFaceWhen is a simple image sharing web-application.
+memes.pony.style is a simple image sharing web-application.
 It contains a backend with rest api interface and a javascript frontend.
 Developed for fun and learning.
 Revived for ponies and memes.